richo/zephyros/README.md

 ### Change log

-**NOTE:** This auto-updater won't work if you're on version 3.x or 2.x due to [this securty fix](https://github.com/sdegutis/zephyros/pull/21).<br>[Download Zephyros-4.5.zip](https://raw.github.com/sdegutis/zephyros/master/Builds/Zephyros-LATEST.app.tar.gz) directly instead.
+**NOTE:** This auto-updater won't work if you're on version 3.x or 2.x due to [this securty fix](https://github.com/sdegutis/zephyros/pull/21).<br>Instead, [click here to download it](https://raw.github.com/sdegutis/zephyros/master/Builds/Zephyros-LATEST.app.tar.gz).

 - 4.5.1
     - More resilient to script errors